PecanProject/betydbdoc-dataentry/bulk_upload.md

 1. Date

-    -   If a single date applies to all of the data in the data set, the date may be specified interactively.
+    -   If a single date (with or without time of day) applies to all of the data in the data set, the date may be specified interactively.

-    -   Otherwise, a `date` column is required.
+    -   Otherwise, if there are multiple dates (with or without times) associated with the data, a `local_datetime` column is required.[^deprecated_date_heading]

+    -   Values in the `local_datetime` column or in the `date` text box in the Global Values page may be in one of two forms:

-    -   Date values without time of day must be in the form YYYY-MM-DD.
+        - Date values without time of day must be in the form `YYYY-MM-DD`.
 For example, July 25, 2003 must be entered as “2003-07-25”.

-(Eventually, month and day may become optional, in which case any of the forms “2003-07-25”, “2003-07”, and “2003” would represent dates of varying degrees of specificity.
-Note that uploading dateloc, time, and timeloc information is not supported.)
+        - Values that include the time of day must be in the form `YYYY-MM-DD HH:MM:SS` or `YYYY-MM-DDTHH:MM:SS`.
+(Here, `T` is simply the literal letter `T`.)
+For example, 11 a.m. on November 11, 1918 could be specified either as "1918-11-11 11:00:00" or as "1918-11-11T11:00:00".
+          **_Note that the yields table stores only the date and so any time-of-day information given in a yields data file or specified interactively will be ignored._**.

+        Note that the date and time should always be the date and time at the site where the trait measurement was made.[^level-of-confidence] When uploading trait data, each site associated with the data file must be assigned a valid time zone!

 2. Rounding